paullalonde/macos-parallels-gitlab-golang-executor-vms/README.md

 [This repository](https://github.com/paullalonde/macos-parallels-build-vms) can generate a suitable base VM.

-#### Gitlab runner
+## Gitlab Runner Integration

 Some coordination is required between this Gitlab executor and the Gitlab runner that invokes it.

+1. The VM produced herein needs to be available to the runner.
-The Gitlab runner's pre-clone script need to do the following:
+1. The runner's pre-clone script needs to :
+   1. Create a `KEYCHAIN_PASSWORD` environment variable containing the custom keychain's password.
+   1. Call the script at `~/bin/pre-clone.sh`.
-  - Unlock the custom keychain.
+      This will unlock the keychain.
-  - Add the custom keychain to the keychain search list, so its items can be easily found by tools such as `codesign`.

-The Gitlab runner's pre-build script need to do the following:
+1. The runner's pre-build script needs to:
-  - Source the file at `~/bin/setup-job-variables.sh`;
+   1. Source the script at `~/bin/pre-build.sh`.
-    this file defines a number of envionment variables for use by Gitlab jobs.
+      This will populate the Gitlab job with executor-specific environment variables.

 ## Setup